-This is why the humpbacks embark on the journey from their summer grounds in faraway Iceland or Greenland every year, heading this way as winter approaches.
+Humpback whales embark on the journey from the cold waters in their summer grounds in faraway Iceland or Greenland every year, heading this way as winter approaches up there.

-This is where you can meet them in the middle of the circle, in the stunning Caribbean waters!
+This gives you a unique opportunity to you can meet them in the middle of the circle, in the stunning Caribbean waters!

 Whale Watching Samana YouTube